rwdroge/pug2024OTEL/README.md

 - [Prometheus](https://prometheus.io/) (Monitoring system and time series database)
 - [Grafana](https://grafana.com/) (Observability platform: query, visualize and alert on metrics) -> http://localhost:3000

+If you don't have docker and docker compose installed on your laptop, there will be short instructions (if you want to know more, RTFM :)) later on to just download and install the binaries for these solutions and make the whole stack run that way.

 ## Let's get it Started!